Radical-Tools/Radical.Studio-vscode/README.md

 # radical-tools-studio README

-This is the README for your extension "radical-tools-studio".
+This is the README for "radical-tools-studio".
 After writing up a brief description, we recommend including the following sections.

 ## development